Dixit199213bafna/NodeJs_App/README.md

 #Database

-- Used MySQL for Database.
+- Used MangoDB for Database.
+- Refer database.js file for details of using database.